bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

 - `initialization` - (Optional) The cloud-init configuration.
     - `datastore_id` - (Optional) The identifier for the datastore to create the cloud-init disk in (defaults to `local-lvm`).
+    - `interface` - (Optional) The hardware interface to connect the cloud-init image to.
+Must be `ideN`.
+Will be detected if the setting is missing but a cloud-init image is present, otherwise defaults to `ide2`.
     - `dns` - (Optional) The DNS configuration.
         - `domain` - (Optional) The DNS search domain.
         - `server` - (Optional) The DNS server.